Divorce: What You Can Ask The Court To Decide

 - to get child support, and/or

 - to name the parent who will be the “primary care giver” or “primary custodial parent” of your children.
-Often, the parent who has been the primary care giver before the spouses separated will be the parent who will be spending the most time with the children.
+If the judge sets a fifty-fifty (50/50) schedule for custody, parents often alternate who the primary custodial parent is for tax purposes.
 Laws require that one parent be named the primary care giver, or primary custodian, for tax purposes.
 Your child’s school or day care might also want to see who is named the primary custodial parent.
 Other agencies may also need to see this, depending on their rules.

 What will the judge do about child custody?

-Normally, after the divorce, the parents will share the “decision-making responsibility.”
+The parents also will share the “decision-making responsibility.”
 This means that major decisions like education, medical care, and religious practice for the children should be shared.
 Sometimes the parents cannot agree on how to make these decisions together.
 In that case, the judge will decide which parent makes which types of decisions.

 How does the judge decide child support?